Experimental Therapeutics Fellowship

 - Advanced Degree Programs: Fellows have the opportunity to pursue a curriculum leading to an MPH or a master's degree in Translational or Clinical Research

-Applicants must have a M.D., D.O., or Ph.D. degree and have completed training in neurology, psychiatry, neuropsychology, pediatrics, neurosurgery, or related field and be committed to two years of fellowship training related to clinical neuroscience.
-NIH funding for the program requires that applicants either be U.S. citizens or have a green card.
-We accept 2-4 fellows per year.
+Applicants must have a M.D., D.O., or Ph.D. degree and have completed training in neurology, emergency medicine, psychiatry, neuropsychology, pediatrics, neurosurgery, or related field and be committed to two years of fellowship training related to clinical neuroscience.
+We accept 2-8 fellows per year.

 To apply for the program, please provide the following: